ChrisMissal/TempusReader/README.md

 ## What is this?

-TempusReader is just a project that I thought could be useful for parsing times in plain text English.
+TempusReader is just a project that I thought could be useful for parsing durations of time in plain text English.
 Currently, this is just a fun example to try out [Parsley](https://github.com/plioi/parsley), but if anybody finds it useful, I'd love some feedback!

 ## Examples